 Spine surgery may sound like a big deal, but living with arm or leg pain for the rest of your life is a bigger deal.
 In fact, certain procedures, such as decompression and spinal fusion surgery, have become so common and successful, that the concept of having back surgery is no longer overwhelming for patients.
 For those who have surgery through Rothman Institute’s top orthopedic program, the hope for a healthy, active future is just a simple procedure away.

-Anyone with chronic pain due to spondylosis, scoliosis, fracture or disc degeneration could benefit from the decompression and fusion of spinal vertebrae.
+, fracture or disc degeneration could benefit from the decompression and fusion of spinal vertebrae.
 Once a period of bracing has been attempted, the patient and doctor should assess whether that, combined with stretching and strengthening exercises will solve the problem without surgery.
 If these conservative treatments are not believed to be sufficient and the patient needs relief from debilitating arm or leg pain, a spinal decompression and fusion procedure may be recommended.
 A fusion is generally only performed in the setting of instability or deformity

 Depending on what condition is being treated and which approach (anterior or posterior) the surgeon takes, the procedure will look different from case to case.
 However, the end goal is that the decompression performed during the surgery relieves the nerve roots and or spinal cord of the pressure caused by the underlying pathology.
 When a fusion is performed, during recovery from surgery, the spinal segment around the previously damaged area will fuse together, creating a stronger, more stable section of the spine.
 Here’s how that takes place: